The abilityNEWS Daily

 Libs’ purge targets YouTuber

-By The Australian
+by The Australian

 Devinder Singh, organiser of a controversial NDIS conference, faces potential expulsion from the WA Liberal Party for interviewing rival political candidates on his YouTube channel.
 The party criticises these interviews for implicitly criticising the Liberal Party and promoting opposition figures.